fethiozdol/fethiozdol.github.io/_posts/2024-07-01-ht-startup-w-devops-p01.md

 - How can we control dependencies in an ecosystem with many microservices and avoid cyclic dependencies
 - How can we keep the number of dependencies between microservices at a minimum, so they continue to be easily disposable

-**Workload Infra Base** is our answer to this problem.
+**Workload Infrastructure Base** is our answer to this problem.

 A workload can be either a SaaS or a core service.
 A core service, such as CRM or Invoicing, is part of the company's platform, which serves all SaaS offered by the company.

-A component represents a microservice, or a miniservice, in which we manage only the **compute** resources, gateways and event mappings.
-Anything else is managed in Workload Infra Base, which can be one or more infrastructure-as-code repositories.
+A component represents a microservice, or a miniservice, in which we manage only the compute resources, gateways and event mappings.
+Anything else is managed in Workload Infrastructure Base, which can be one or more infrastructure-as-code repositories.

+Our design led us to a modular approach for managing AWS resources, ensuring minimal dependencies and easy disposal of microservices.
+Each workload, either a SaaS or a core service, has components managing compute resources, gateways, and event mappings, with shared resources managed in a separate infrastructure base.

 For example, if we think of a typical AWS serverless application:

-- Infra Base manages Route 53 zone, ACM certificate, KMS key, all IAM roles including Lambda function execution roles, DynamoDB tables, SQS queues, S3 buckets, EventBridge Bus, Pipe etc
+- Infrastructure Base manages Route 53 zone, ACM certificate, KMS key, all IAM roles including Lambda function execution roles, DynamoDB tables, SQS queues, S3 buckets, EventBridge Bus, Pipe etc
 - The component manages the API Gateway and Lambda function.
 It imports / references ARNs of IAM roles, DynamoDB tables, SQS queues, S3 buckets etc. so it can define event mappings and add IAM policies for its implicit resources to access the _referenced_ AWS resources

 ```mermaid